-We work with the Royal Voluntary Service (RVS) to provide a Home Library Service.
-The service is available to anyone who is unable to visit their local library, specifically people who may be housebound, living in long term care, carers, or people who are vulnerable due to long term conditions or disabilities.
+Somerset Libraries provides a Home Library Service, available to anyone who is unable to visit their local library.
+This includes people who may be housebound, living in long term care, carers, or people who are vulnerable due to long term conditions or disabilities.
 The service is open to people of all ages.

-The RVS will arrange for a volunteer to visit you to talk with you about what you like to read and they will agree appropriate times to visit you (usually fortnightly or monthly).
-The volunteer will then arrange to go to the library to choose your books and deliver them to you.
+When you contact us, we will arrange for a volunteer to visit you.
+You can discuss what you like to read and the best times to visit you, usually on fortnightly or monthly basis.
+The volunteer will go to the library to choose your books and deliver them to you.

-Royal Voluntary Service volunteers have been DBS (Disclosure and Barring Service) checked and have given references.
-We work closely with the RVS to make sure that customers receive a good service.
-They will ask you to give them some basic information when you request the service to help the RVS match volunteers to support you.
+Our volunteers have been DBS (Disclosure and Barring Service) checked and have given references.
+They will ask you to give them some basic information when you request the service to help match volunteers to support you.

-If you have a neighbour or a friend who is willing to visit the library for you, they can register as a ‘good neighbour’ and arrange to choose and collect your books for you.
+If you have a neighbour or a friend who is willing to visit the library for you, they can register as a ‘good neighbour’.
+They will then be able to choose and collect books and other items on your behalf.